How to Write an Offer Letter (With Samples)

 UPDATED BY

-Actually, writing an offer letter that candidates agree to might involve more than you may think.
-Even if you’ve already discussed the ins and outs of the role before reaching the decision phase, your offer letter is your one last chance to make the case for why a candidate should work for you.
+Writing an offer letter involves more than you may think.
+And it’s essential to get right if you want the candidate to accept it.
+Because even if you’ve already discussed the ins and outs of the role before reaching the decision phase, an offer letter is your last chance to make the case for why someone should work for you.

 What Is an Offer Letter?